 You can also add Fulfillment and dropshipping providers, including Shipwire, Rakuten, and Amazon Multi-Channel Fulfillment, if that fits your needs.

 Shopify has made it really to choose your shipping regions, adding rates for different zones, and even defining tax charges for different countries.

 You can go on configuring other settings for your Shopify store, but these basic configurations should make your store ready to sell your products.

 Shopify Pricing Options

-Now that you know how to include Shopify products in your WordPress website, you will need to choose your Shopify plan to activate your store and start selling your products.
+Now that you have a Shopify store and configured the basic aspects, you will need to choose your Shopify plan to activate your store and start selling your products.

-Your free trial will work for 14 days and after that, you can switch your account to the Lite plan ($9 a month), the cheapest plan that lets you access to all basic Shopify features.
+Your free trial will work for 14 days, and after that, you can switch your account to the Lite plan ($9 a month), the cheapest plan that lets you access all basic Shopify features.

 Shopify Lite Plan with Buy Button

 One of the benefits of using Shopify within your WordPress website is you can use their Lite plan for just $9 a month.
-This is well less than Shopify’s basic plan that starts from $29 a month.
+This is well less than Shopify’s basic plan, which starts from $29 a month.

-You still get access all Shopify powerful features includes the option to Sell on Facebook, Shopify POS for iOS or Android, Shopify’s app store, and 24/7 support from Shopify team.
+You still get access to all of Shopify’s powerful features, including the option to Sell on Facebook, Shopify POS for iOS or Android, Shopify’s app store, and 24/7 support from the Shopify team.